 - Is inconsistent with the staff code of conduct, including inappropriate conduct outside of work, and - Does not meet the LADO threshold or is otherwise not considered serious enough to consider a LADO referral.

-Examples of such behaviour could include, but are not limited to: - Being overly friendly with children employer
+Examples of such behaviour could include, but are not limited to:

+- Being overly friendly with children

-- Having favourites - Taking photographs of children on their mobile phone - Engaging with a child on a one-to-one basis in a secluded area or behind a closed door - · Humiliating pupils.
+- Having favourites

+- Taking photographs of children on their mobile phone

+- Engaging with a child on a one-to-one basis in a secluded area or behind a closed door

+- Humiliating pupils.

-At Tewin Cowper Primary we have clear codes of conduct and processes in place to deal with any concerns or allegations which do not meet the LADO threshold.
+At St Nicholas C of E VA Primary and Nursery School we have clear codes of conduct and processes in place to deal with any concerns or allegations which do not meet the LADO threshold.
 Such concerns may arise from suspicion, complaint, safeguarding concerns or allegation from another member of staff, disclosure made by a child, parent or another outside of the school or pre-employment vetting checks.